askft/riscy/README.md

 ### Usage

 Clone or pull the repository, enter the directory and type "make".
-It will create two new files, "asm" and "vm".
+It will create two new files, "asm" and "run".
 To compile a source file, use the command `./asm <input> <output>` where <input> is the source file and <output> will be the binary.
 Please note that the source files must end with a `.s` extension.
-There are some examples in the *examples* folder.
+There are some examples in the *Examples* folder.

-To run the compiled source file, simply type `./vm <file> [options]` where
+To run the compiled source file, simply type `./run <file> [options]` where
 <file> is the binary and [options] can be one or more of the following:
  * **--step** – Step through the program instruction by instruction.
  * **--verbose** – Print some more information, namely which instructions were